tgibbons95/aho-corasick/README.md

 A few example installations are provided for compilers [clang](https://github.com/wustl-cse584/homework-1-problem-4-ThomasGibbonsIV/blob/master/build-clang.sh), [gcc](https://github.com/wustl-cse584/homework-1-problem-4-ThomasGibbonsIV/blob/master/build-gcc.sh), [minGW](https://github.com/wustl-cse584/homework-1-problem-4-ThomasGibbonsIV/blob/master/build-minGW.sh), and [msvc](https://github.com/wustl-cse584/homework-1-problem-4-ThomasGibbonsIV/blob/master/build-msvc.sh).

 Running any of these scripts will create a build and install directory with a subdirectory with the chosen compiler.
-The install should look like the following
+The install should look like the following (example done with Windows)

 * include
   * AhoCorasick.h